d1mka112/TwitchChatApplication/README.md

 ----
 ## Example of working version

-Here you can see the twitch user authorization and automatic connection to the chat (the chat was hard-coded yet) =)
+Here you can see the twitch user authorization and automatic connection to the chat (the chat channel was hard-coded yet) =)

 All layout of UIElements was coded programmatically